FilipNest/Stripytext/README.md

 ![Stripytext](http://filipnest.com/stripytext/demoimage.png)

 No other libraries are necessary.
 Just add the stripytext.js file to your page.
-I've even uploaded it to my server if you don't want to download such a silly thing before trying it:
+I've uploaded it to my server if you don't want to download such a silly thing before trying it:

 ```HTML